HemanthKumarGadi/JanataHack-HR-Analytics/README.md

 This Janata Hack presents an opportunity to try predictive analytics in HR Domain, so gear up for another fun filled weekend.

-Here I'm done simple Data Preprocessing using basic pandas operations & Impute Missing Values with mode of the data.
+Here I'm done simple Data Preprocessing using basic pandas operations & Impute Missing Values with mode of the each feature.
 Tested all Major ML models(without Data Balancing)